aws-ia/terraform-elastic-cloud/README.md

 ### Deployment steps
 1. Generate an Elasticsearch Service (ESS) API key:

-	a.
-Open your browser and navigate to https://cloud.elastic.co/login.
+	1. Open your browser and navigate to https://cloud.elastic.co/login.
-	b.
-Log in with your email address and password.
+	2. Log in with your email address and password.
-	c.
-Choose **Elasticsearch Service**.
+	3. Choose **Elasticsearch Service**.
-	d.
-Navigate to **Features > API Keys** and choose **Generate API Key**.
+	4. Navigate to **Features > API Keys** and choose **Generate API Key**.
-	e.
-Choose a name for your API key.
+	5. Choose a name for your API key.
-	f.
-Save your API key in a safe location.
+	6. Save your API key in a safe location.

 2. Clone the Terraform Elastic Cloud Git repository using the following commands: